Skip to content

 Includes all snippets matching a glob pattern:

-{%- from "util-macros" import include_matching -%}
+{%- import "util-macros" for include_matching -%}

 {{ include_matching("backends-*") }}